|

 Store leftover almonds in a jar or glass container at room temperature for 3 to 4 days.

-Can I use roasted almonds for this snack?
+Can I use roasted almonds instead of raw almonds?

-My almonds turned out too soft and not flavorful, what can I do?
+My almonds turned out too soft and bland.
+What can I do?

-Can I use flavored vinegar to make salt and vinegar almonds?
+Can I make salt and vinegar almonds in an air fryer?

 a picture of almonds in a white bowl